Performance of quantum registers in diamond in the presence of spin impurities: Results

-Fig.~\ref{Fig.3}b shows the evolution of the logarithmic negativity for the spin-bath we display in (a).
-Here, we find that the mean field contribution describes the evolution sufficient also for longer times.
-This is not the case though for the spin-bath in Fig.~\ref{Fig.3}c.
-At a certain point in time the gCCE2 contribution - also taking correlations within the spin-bath into account - describes the evolution better then gCCE0 and gCCE1.
-Particularly, we obtain that the revivals of the entanglement, which are due to resonances with the spin-bath, are only correctly simulated when we account for the growth of correlations in the environment.
-For this specific case it is enough to include the correlations between the closest pairs of bath spins (highlighted in Fig. 3c by the circles), since correlation between spins that are further away builds up on longer time scales.
-We performed this selection by only taking the gCCE2 contribution of spins that are closer than $70\,$nm and have a second spin within $60\,$nm in their surrounding.
+Considering the bath, we distribute nine impurity spins equally within a spherical shell with $r_{min} = 2.0$ nm and $r_{max} = 4.2\,$nm.
+This corresponds on average to a volume density of $\eta_{^{13}C} \approx 0.02\, \%$.
+The red dashed line corresponds to the result obtained via exact diagonalization.
+In Fig.~\ref{Fig.2}a, we obtain that the evolution of the $x$-component of the nuclear spin in the register is strongly altered by the presence of the environment.
+While the gCCE0 only affects the amplitude of the oscillations the gCCE1 resolves also additional contributing frequencies within the evolution for $t>t_e$.
+Furthermore, the magnitude of oscillation of the $z$-component of the nuclear spin after the pulse sequence is reduced with respect to non dissipative system, indicating population transfer to unwanted nuclear bath spins (see Fig.~\ref{Fig.2}b).
+Together with the classical meanfield contribution this leads to a reduced fidelity of the quantum process as can be seen from the deviation of the gCCE0 and gCCE1 contribution to the non dissipative evolution.
+Furthermore, we observe the decay of the entanglement between the NV-center and the $^{13}C$ spin after the pulse sequence $t>t_e$ (see Fig.~\ref{Fig.2}c).
+We find that the gCCE1 contribution describes the result obtained by exact diagonalization sufficiently well.
+Hence, spin-spin interactions within the nuclear spin-environment are irrelevant on the simulated timescales.
+Regarding the P1-center spin-bath, we first look at very sparse abundances $\eta_{\text{P1}}$.
+To benchmark the above introduced gCCE, also for this kind of bath, we show the evolution for longer time scales to observe at which point higher order terms become important.
+Especially for a spin-bath consisting of P1-impurities correlations can build up fast with respect to the timescales of the process on the register, because the electron spins are strongly interacting.
+In Fig. \ref{Fig.3}b, we show the long time evolution of the logarithmic negativity in a P1-spin-bath.
+In Fig.~\ref{Fig.3}a we show an example for a random distribution of nine P1-impurities within a spherical shell with $r_{min}=30\,$nm and $r_{max}=80\,$nm corresponding on average to an abundance $\eta_{\text{P1}} \sim 26\,$ppb.
+First of all, we see that the gCCE1 contribution coincides with the gCCE0 meaning that the pulse sequence does not induce any dynamics into the P1-spin-bath.
+This can be easily explained by their fact that the initialized quantum process is designed to affect nuclear spin having a much lower Larmor frequency.
+At a certain point in time the gCCE2 contribution - also taking correlations within the spin-bath into account - describes the evolution better then gCCE0 and gCCE1 and concides with the exact diagonalization \footnote{Note that we implemented the local Hamiltonian (\ref{Eq.disorder}) for the P1-impurities also for the exact calculation, which we also need to sample over 300 different local disorders.}.
+Particularly, we obtain that the revivals of the entanglement, are only correctly simulated when we account for the growth of correlations in the environment.
+For this specific case it is enough to include the correlations between the closest pairs of bath spins (highlighted in Fig. 3a by the dotted lines), since correlation between spins that are further away builds up on longer time scales.
+We performed this selection by only taking the gCCE2 contribution of spins that are closer than $55\,$nm and have a second spin within $55\,$nm in their surrounding.
 Reversing the discussion - for a small number of spins in the environment - the gCCE can also be used as a tool to analyze a given spin-bath and to find which specific correlations become important for the register on different timescales.
-Generally, for for longer times and the mentioned volume densities also higher order corrections (gCCE3 and higher) become important.
-We leave this analysis for future work.